Southall Black Sisters demonstrate for migrant women's access to public funds in cases of domestic abuse. Credit: SBS.

-When The Spectator published Julie Burchill’s ‘Don’t you dare tell me to check my privilege’ last week, it was yet another salvo in the ongoing conflict around inclusion and diversity on both sides of the Atlantic.
+When The Spectator published Julie Burchill’s ‘Don’t you dare tell me to check my privilege’ in 2014 it was yet another salvo in the ongoing conflict around inclusion and diversity on both sides of the Atlantic.
 These discussions take place in all movements but they have recently taken particular prominence in online feminism.

 Social media doesn't start these conversations, it amplifies them.
 Tweets and online articles feed each other and create increasing polarisation and conflict.
 Feminists are occupied by seemingly endless, frustrating cycles of accusation, defensiveness and recriminations.
 These have an attendant drag on our motivations for continued engagement.